Official NJQRP Skeeter Hunt Webpage

 Station Classes and Multipliers

-X1 Home stations - commercial equipment
+X1 Home stations - commercial transceiver or separates

-X3 Portable station - commercial equipment
+X3 Portable station - commercial transceiver or separates

 Portable stations cannot use permanent antennas, i.e you can't work from your backyard, hook up to your dipole or tower and yagi and be considered a portable station.
-Also, portable stations cannot be connected to the local power grid - alternative energy sources must be used - solar, battery, wind, etc.
+Also, portable stations cannot be connected to the local power grid - alternative energy sources must be used - solar, battery, wind, etc. Mobile stations (which are considered to be portable stations for this event) CAN use whatever permanent antennas may be mounted on their vehicles.

 Multi-Op Stations: - Great idea!
 Want to get together with some of your best buds to have a barbeque and hunt some Skeeters?
 FB deal, OM!
 When you send in your log, send the calls of everyone who participated under that call and or Skeeter number.
-And remember to send pictures of your group for the soapbox!

 Suggested Call - Either CQ QRP or CQ BZZ